 Or maybe it refers to flexibility?
-I particularly like one theory that suggests the moniker is imagery for being a snake.
-While calling someone a “snake” sounds very negative to us, in the pre-Christian world of the Norse, snakes wouldn’t have had the symbolism of treachery we inherit from the Garden of Eden story – rather, it may have suggested being agile and lethal.
+I particularly like one theory that suggests the moniker is the imagery of being a snake.
+While calling someone a “snake” sounds very negative to us, in the pre-Christian world of the Norse, snakes wouldn’t have had the symbolism of treachery we inherit from the Garden of Eden story—rather, it may have suggested being agile and lethal.

 If so, the Icelanders might have heard the oral tales of “Ivar the Boneless” and interpreted them over-literally, recording Ivar as being really unable to walk.